Rokos Capital Management: History

 In 2022, RCM attracted $1 billion of new investment.
 Bloomberg's Mark Gilbert commented, “Handing $1 billion to a hedge fund manager who lost a record 26% last year might seem like the ultimate example of throwing good money after bad.
 But the customers bankrolling an expansion of the $12 billion firm run by billionaire, Chris Rokos, know exactly what they’re doing – backing an investor who swings for the fences in the expectation that the good years will overcompensate for the bad.
 That’s the point of the asset class.”

 Gilbert continued, “Rokos, who was a founding partner of Brevan Howard Asset Management LLP, has a proven track record of making money in the past quarter of a century.
 Documents filed as part of a lawsuit he initiated in 2014 to annul restrictions on him setting up his own shop, revealed he generated $165 million for Goldman Sachs between 1995 and 1997.
 He then joined Credit Suisse, producing $340 million between 1999 and 2001.
 During his tenure at Brevan Howard, Rokos delivered almost $4 billion in profit.”

 In June 2022, the Financial Times reported that high levels of inflation and supply chain bottlenecks had created the best conditions for hedge funds trading bonds and currency markets since the 2008 financial crisis.
 For the six months ending June 30, 2022, RCM reported gains of 12%.

 In January 2023, Bloomberg reported that 2022 had proven to be the most successful year for Rokos Capital Management since its creation, returning a gain of 51%.
 It said that the firm was “tapping in to the rising demand for macro hedge funds” and that it was in talks with its investors to grow assets under management by as much as $3 billion.

 Philanthropy

 In September 2020, in reaction to the murder of George Floyd, RCM announced they would improve workplace diversity and support educational facilities.
-The firm provides financial support to a project in the London Borough of Haringey called Chrysalis East Chrysalis East, aimed at maximising the educational outcomes of children, many of whom are from an ethnic minority background.
+The firm provides financial support to a project in the London Borough of Haringey called Chrysalis East, aimed at maximising the educational outcomes of children, many of whom are from an ethnic minority background.
 RCM also worked with Amos Bursary, which provides support from the age of 16 until the time of leaving university to young men and women of African and Caribbean descent from schools all over London.